 07 Feb What funeral directors can teach you about storytelling

 Death.
 You might consider it a challenging topic for a reality documentary series.
-Heck, many of us find it challenging to even discuss it.
+Yet sometimes, the most unexpected topics have the power to make the greatest impact

 Recently I discovered The Casketeers, a reality TV show following the daily goings-on at Tipene Funerals, in West and South Auckland.
 This quirky series has been a run away success and was recently picked up by Netflix.